 You’re in the right place.
 But first, I want to ask you a question.
 Do you remember the elective classes you took in high school?

-The beauty of high school electives is in giving your kids the chance to explore career options, prepare themselves for life, and strengthen their God-given passions/talents.
+The beauty of high school electives is in giving your kids the chance to explore career options, prepare themselves for life, and strengthen their God-given passions and talents.

 3 Criteria For Choosing Your High School Electives